History of Kashmir: Early history

 The earliest Neolithic sites in the flood plains of Kashmir Valley are dated to c.
 3000 BCE.
 Most important of these sites are the settlements at Burzahom, which had two Neolithic and one Megalithic phases.
 First phase (c.
 2920 BCE) at Burzahom is marked by mud plastered pit dwellings, coarse pottery and stone tools.
 In the second phase, which lasted until c.
 1700 BCE, houses were constructed on ground level and the dead were buried, sometimes with domesticated and wild animals.
 Hunting and fishing were the primary modes of subsistence though evidence of cultivation of wheat, barley, and lentils has also been found in both the phases.
 In the megalithic phase, massive circles were constructed and grey or black burnish replaced coarse red ware in pottery.
 During the later Vedic period, as kingdoms of the Vedic tribes expanded, the Uttara–Kurus settled in Kashmir.

-Kanishka inaugurates Mahayana Buddhism in Kashmir.

 In 326 BCE, Porus asked Abisares, the king of Kashmir, (Note: Formally, "Abisares" was the ruler of Abhisaras, the people of the Poonch and Rajouri districts.
 Historian P. N. K. Bamzai believes his domain included Kashmir.) to aid him against Alexander the Great in the Battle of Hydaspes.
 After Porus lost the battle, Abhisares submitted to Alexander by sending him treasure and elephants.

+Photograph of unexcavated Buddhist stupa at Ushkur taken in 1868; the stupa, later excavated, dates to 500 CE.